How to Install a Door in a Masonry Block Wall: Part 2

 Before you lift the metal door frame into the opening that you just cut out, you will need to apply some caulking to the bottom of the door sill.
 This will provide a watertight seal in the case of rain or any runoff in the area.

 Step 2 - Wrap Opening with Insulate Paper

-After the bottom of the sill has a layer of caulking you should also wrap a water vapor around the door frame.
+After the bottom of the sill has a layer of caulking you should also wrap and secure a water vapor around the door frame.